microsoft/playwright/docs-src/api-body.md

 ### option: BrowserType.launch.ignoreDefaultArgs
 - `ignoreDefaultArgs` <[boolean]|[Array]<[string]>>

-If `true`, Playwright does not pass its own configurations args and only uses the ones from `args`.
+If `true`, Playwright does not pass its own configurations args and only uses the ones from [`option: args`]().
 If an array is given, then filters out the given default arguments.
 Dangerous option; use with care.
 Defaults to `false`.

 ### option: BrowserType.launch.proxy
 - `proxy` <[Object]>